The Young Scot National Entitlement Card (NEC) is available free of charge to everyone aged 11 to 25 living in Scotland.

 - how to update your photo or details

-- what you can use a Young Scot card for
+- what you can use the Young Scot card for

 If you're 16, 17 or 18 you can get cheaper transport with your Young Scot card on:

-You can use your Young Scot card when booking discounted bus or train travel.
+You can use your Young Scot card when booking discounted train travel.
 There are some restrictions on the amount of discount and the time you can travel.

 If you already have a Young Scot card, and you live on a Scottish island, you'll be sent 4 free ferry vouchers each year while you're 16, 17 and 18.